 Dumville DN.
 Ireland and North Britain in the Earlier Middle Ages: contexts for Míniugud Senchusa Fher nAlban.
-Rannsachadh na Gáaidhlig 2000: papers read at the Conference Scottish Gaelic Studies 2000 held at the University of Aberdeen 2-4 August 2000.
+In: Rannsachadh na Gáaidhlig 2000: papers read at the Conference Scottish Gaelic Studies 2000 held at the University of Aberdeen 2-4 August 2000.
 Obar Dheathain (= Aberdeen): An Cláo Gaidhealach; 2002. p.
 185-212.

 Taylor, Simon, Anderson, Marjorie Ogilvie.
 Kings, clerics and chronicles in Scotland, 500-1297: essays in honour of Marjorie Ogilvie Anderson on the occasion of her ninetieth birthday.
+Vol. Medieval studies.
 Dublin: Four Courts Press; 2000.

 Nieke MR. Settlement patterns in the first millenium A.D.: a case study from the island of Islay.
-Settlement in North Britain: papers presented to George Jobey, Newcastle upon Tyne, December 1982.
+In: Settlement in North Britain: papers presented to George Jobey, Newcastle upon Tyne, December 1982.
 Oxford: BAR; 1983. p.
 229-326.

 British Academy.
 Proceedings of the British Academy.
 The Linguistic and Historical Value of the Irish Law Tracts.
-London: Published for the British Academy by the Oxford University Press; 1904;29.
+1904;29.